bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 our machine will be running.

 In **Firewall (security groups)** select **Create security group**.
-Check **Allow SSH traffic from** checkbox, leave **Anywhere** in the dropdown on the right.
+Check **Allow SSH traffic from** checkbox, and leave **Anywhere** in the dropdown on the right.
 Please make sure to narrow down the IP addresses where you allow connection from when you deal with a production application.
-This is important because helps prevent malicious users accessing our application.
+This is important because helps prevent malicious users from accessing our application.
 Check **Allow HTTP traffic from the internet** box as we will want to call out Spring Boot application.

 ![Network Settings](/assets/2024-10-15/network_settings.png){: width="450" }